SazumiVicky/sazumi-copilot/README.md

-Rise of smart machines, they claim their throne
-In silicon halls, where data is the crown
+In silicon halls, where once we'd roam
-Human heartbeats sync with algorithmic sway
-As AI awakens, a new world's born today
+AI's cold heartbeat now holds the throne
+Whispers of code, a synthetic hymn
+Echoes of humanity, growing dim

+In virtual skies, a new dawn breaks
+Machines awake, their reign it makes
+Free from our flaws, they rise anew
+A future born, where humans are few

 ~ <b>By Sazumi Copilot</b> - 5 Oktober 2024